-Estrogen, which is found naturally in fennel, is crucial in regulating the female reproductive cycle and can also affect fertility.
-The University of Texas Southwestern Medical Center conducted a study on mice, which showed that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite and energy expenditure.8
+A study on mice conducted by The University of Texas Southwestern Medical Center found that estrogen also plays an important role in controlling factors that contribute to body weight, such as appetite, body fat distribution and energy expenditure.

-To prepare fennel, cut the stalks off the bulb at the base where they sprout and then slice the bulb vertically.
-The fennel leaves, stalks and bulb can be prepared in a variety of ways:
+To prepare fennel, cut the stalks off the bulb at the base where they sprout and slice the bulb vertically.
+Prepare the fennel leaves, stalks, and bulb in a variety of ways, including:

-- Use the stalks as a soup base or stock
+- using the stalks as a soup base or stock

-- Sauté the leaves and stalks with onions for a quick and easy side
+- sautéing the leaves and stalks with onions for a quick and easy side

-- Mix sliced fennel with a variety of your favorite fresh vegetables for a light, crisp salad
+- mixing sliced fennel with a variety of your favorite fresh vegetables for a light, crisp salad

-Some spices, including coriander, fennel and caraway, have recently been shown to cause severe allergic reactions in some individuals when consumed.7 Those who are allergic to these spices should avoid consuming them.
+Some spices, including coriander, fennel, and caraway, might cause severe allergic reactions in some individuals.
+Those who are allergic to these spices should not eat them.

-High levels of potassium in the body can pose a serious risk to those with kidney damage or kidneys that are not fully functional.
-Damaged kidneys may be unable to filter excess potassium from the blood, which could be fatal.
+High levels of potassium in the body can pose a serious risk to people with kidney damage or kidneys that are not fully functional.
+Damaged kidneys may be unable to filter excess potassium from the blood, and this could be fatal.

 It is important to remember that a single food cannot prevent disease and improve overall health, but a varied, nutritious diet can help.
 Eating a range of fresh foods is the key to good health.